Generative Modeling Helps Weak Supervision (and Vice Versa): The WSGAN Model

 \subsection{Proposed Method}

-To improve generative performance and the quality of the weak supervision-based pseudolabels, we propose a model that consists of a number of components.
-Because we wish to ensure our component models benefit each other, our architecture aims for the following characteristics: (I) A generative model component that learns latent factors of variation from data (these could be, for example, discrete structure) and exposes these externally, (II) a weak supervision label model component that uses feature information to make predictions of the unobserved label by aggregating the weak supervision votes, using sample-dependent weights, (III) a set of \emph{interface} models that connect the components.
-Our design choices are made to satisfy those goals. \paragraph{GAN Architecture} We write $G$ for the generator; its goal is to learn a mapping to the image space based on input consisting of samples $z$ from a noise distribution $p_Z(z)$ along with a set of latent factors of variation $b \sim p(b)$, following the ideas introduced in \citet{chen2016infogan}.
-Because we are targeting a classification setting, we restrict ourselves to discrete, disentangled factors of variation.
+To improve generative performance and the weak supervision-based pseudolabels, we propose a model that consists of a number of components.
+Because we wish to ensure that our component models benefit each other, our architecture aims for the following characteristics: (I) A generative model component that learns discrete latent factors of variation from data and exposes these externally, (II) a weak supervision label model component that makes predictions of the unobserved label by aggregating the weak supervision votes, using sample-dependent weights, (III) a set of \emph{interface} models that connect the components.
+Our design choices are made to satisfy those goals. \paragraph{GAN Architecture} We write $G$ for the generator; its goal is to learn a mapping to the image space based on input consisting of samples $z$ from a noise distribution $p_Z(z)$ along with a set of latent factors of variation $b \sim p(b)$, following the ideas introduced in InfoGAN~\cite{chen2016infogan}.
+Because we are targeting a classification setting, we restrict ourselves to discrete $b$.
 The output of $G$ are samples $x$; these are consumed by a discriminative model $D$, which estimates the probability that a sample came from the training distribution rather than $G$.

-Furthermore, as in InfoGAN~\cite{chen2016infogan}, we define an auxiliary model $Q$ which will learn to map from a sample $x$ to the discrete latent code $b$.
-This model $Q$ is used to teach the generator $G$ disentangled, discrete representations.
-First, we write the standard GAN objective as:
+Furthermore, we define an auxiliary model $Q$ which learns to map from a sample $x$ to the discrete latent code $b$.
+We denote the standard GAN objective by V(D,G), and the InfoGAN objective by IV(D,G,Q)~ \cite{chen2016infogan}: \\ where $l$ is an appropriate loss function, such as cross entropy, and $\alpha$ is a trade-off parameter.
+Equation~\ref{eq:infogan} aims to maximize the mutual information between generated images and $b$, while $G$ continues to fool the discriminator $D$, leading to the discovery of latent factors of variation.